oscarcamargosalinas-hash/OSPF_VRRP_Deployment_Automation/README.md

 By keeping the configuration fully in code, it allows us to easily track changes and version updates to VRRP, OSPF, and physical interfaces as our infrastructure grows in size.

-State Tracking Note: The framework includes an Output section where a Nornir/Netmiko collector gathers all live information from the 3 routers and organizes them into structured JSON for easier management.
+State Tracking Note: I have included an Output section where a Nornir/Netmiko collector gathers all live information from the 3 routers and organizes them into structured JSON for easier management.
 This helps track our existing configuration of OSPF, BGP, Routes, and Interfaces.
 This execution block also includes a configuration difference task used post deployment during validation tests.

 Post-Deployment Validation
 To ensure deployment success, I ran a packet capture and state verification testing 2 core variables: